mravn/ita-bank/README.md

 How can transactions help?

 ### Isolation
-Try running two operations in parallel (e.g. using two terminals).
+Try running two operations in parallel by using two terminals.
 Are the operations **isolated** from each other, as implemented?

 How can transactions help?